yugokato/pytest-smoke/README.md

 The plugin provides the following hooks to customize or extend the plugin's capabilities:

 ### `pytest_smoke_generate_group_id(item, scope)`
-This hook allows you to implement your own custom scopes for the `--scope-smoke` option, or overwrite the logic of the predefined scopes.
+This hook allows you to implement your own custom scopes for the `--smoke-scope` option, or override the logic of the predefined scopes.
 Items with the same group ID are grouped together and are considered to be in the same scope, at which `N` is applied.
 Any custom values passed to the  `--smoke-scope` option must be handled in this hook.